-Britney Spears’ father to step down as her conservator ‘when the time is right’
+Britney Spears’ father says he will step down as her conservator ‘when the time is right’

 James Spears has been in control of his daughter’s money and personal matters since 2008.